Neanderthals Were Inbreeding. Did it Help Cause Their Extinction? - The Crux

 Neanderthals are a branch of the human family tree that inhabited Europe and Central Asia between 40,000 and 230,000 years ago.
 Since the first Neanderthal bones were discovered over 150 years ago, researchers have learned much about their lifestyles, technologies and evolutionary history.

 The first strong case of Neanderthal inbreeding came in 2014, when scientists published a genome extracted from a toe bone found in the Altai Mountains of Siberia.
-Alive roughly 120,000 years ago, this Neanderthal woman has closely related parents: half-siblings, double first cousins, an uncle-niece couple or some other combo with equal relatedness.
+Alive roughly 120,000 years ago, this Neanderthal woman had closely related parents: half-siblings, double first cousins, an uncle-niece couple or some other combo with equal relatedness.

 This conclusion was based on a DNA statistic called runs of homozygosity (ROH).
 To understand ROH, we need to revisit high school biology: Recall that everyone has two copies of the genome, bundled in 46 chromosomes, 23 from mom and 23 from dad.
 During egg and sperm formation, the corresponding chromosomes line up next to each other and swap some stretches of DNA in a process called recombination.
 Consequently, the DNA you pass onto your children is a mosaic of the two genomes inherited from your parents (which were mosaics of the genomes they inherited from their parents).
 Since this happens every generation, tracts of DNA inherited from a particular individual get broken into smaller and smaller segments over time.